 John Leo, Joker, is a Hospital Clown and teaches clown to hospital staff through the Big Apple Circus Clown Care Unit.
 Mr. Leo curates/MCs the tinyDANGEROUSfun! variety show and has toured with Clowns Without Borders to Mexico '04 & Guatemala '10.
 He is a graduate from the Dell 'Arte School of Physical Theatre.
 He has studied Theatre of the Oppressed with Falconworks and in Guatemala with Stephane Gue.
 Awards: Gold Medal, NY Clown Olympics; Best Comedy & Best Physical Theatre, SF Fringe Fest; Encore Award, Boulder Fringe Fest; "Must See," Chicago Fringe Fest; Individual Artist Project Award; Rasmussen Foundation. www.johnleo.net

 Moon, aka Alex Lowery, has been with Theatre of the Oppressed NYC for over two years as an actor with the Concrete Justice troupe.
 In those two years he's created and toured three plays around New York City.
-Now he is a co-joker at The Door helping the youth there to make their plays.
-This is just the beginning.
+He has worked as a joker with troupes at The Door, in Hunts Point, and at Queens Justice Corps helping the youth there to make their plays.
 He plans on continuing work with TONYC in many different communities in the future.

 Rachel Eilerman Messer, part-time joker, believes the methodology of Theatre of the Oppressed is a powerful tool to examine racism, heterosexism and other interwoven forms of oppression, and to build a more equitable and creative world – “a world,” as Paulo Freire said, “in which it is easier to love.”
 Rachel has a masters in social work, performs with a Brooklyn-based queer arts ensemble and loves to dance in the street.